flash62au/EngineDriver_Home/docs/operation/gamepads.rst

 Engine Driver supports up to 4 gamepads at the same time.
 All the gamepads must be of the same type.

 As you connect each gamepad, you will be force to go to the gamepad test screen.
-THe new gamepad will be automatically assigned to the next throttle that does not have a gamepad assigned to it.
+The new gamepad will be automatically assigned to the next throttle that does not have a gamepad assigned to it.

 An indicator ``1``, ``2`` etc. will show near the throttle speed to indicate which throttle each gamepad is controlling.
+Only one gamepad can be active on a single throttle at one time.

 ----